 Taking care of a waxed canvas bag is a little more "challenging" as there is wax on the fabric, but follows a similar process.
 You don't need to wash a bag made of waxed canvas unless you feel the need, as the wax cover protects the fabric against dust and most stains.

-However, over time, the wax layer can become thinner and it is advisable to re-apply a layer of wax every 6 to 12 months, depending on your use.
+Over time, the wax layer can become thinner and it is advisable to re-apply a layer of wax every 6 to 12 months, depending on your use.
 It depends on how often you use your tarp but also on its age.
 An old canvas will need a little more maintenance than a new one.

 Here are some examples of waxed canvas bags: